ongr-io/SettingsBundle/Resources/doc/common_settings.rst

 .. note::

-`ongr-admin` tries to guess setter name by transforming setting name to camel case.
+    Note: ``ongr-admin`` tries to guess setter name by transforming setting name to camel case.
 If you want to specify custom setter name, add tag attribute `method`.

 Getting Setting in Template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~